 Limiting global temperature rise to below 1.5°Celsius while achieving sustainable development will require trillions in new investments, and a deliberate shift toward low-carbon, climate-resilient economic models.

 With deep expertise in policy and finance, CPI’s analysts and advisors help governments, businesses, and financial institutions drive economic growth while addressing climate change.
-Our Climate Finance program, a 70-person team led by Dr. Barbara Buchner, works to drive low carbon, resilient investment at scale.
+Our Climate Finance program, led by Dr. Barbara Buchner, works to drive low carbon, resilient investment at scale.

 We work in three key areas to achieve this vision:

-- State of Finance and Policy– CPI is the leading authority on tracking and analyzing climate finance flows.
+- State of Finance and Policy.
+CPI is the leading authority on tracking and analyzing climate finance flows.
 Our Global Landscape of Climate Finance report is the most comprehensive inventory of climate change investment available.
 It is a key tool for policy makers to assess the scale of finance, identify the main actors in the market, reveal investment gaps, and highlight opportunities to mobilize finance to fulfill investment potential.
 Our robust climate finance tracking methodology has led us to engage with 22 countries for domestic tracking, including beginning work with the governments of India, Indonesia, Brazil, Kenya, and Southern Africa to supplement their NDC financing strategies.
 In addition, our methodology has been used for analysis in critical sectors that need more finance, including land use, adaptation, energy access, and renewable energy finance.
 Our work influenced the Paris Agreement, and continues to be used by the UNFCCC and the International Development Finance Club in policy making discussions.
-Up next, our team is scoping methods and a model for the first ever tool that will track the private capital response to climate change.

-- Transformative Solutions – CPI supports the implementation of new and transformative finance solutions that mobilize sustainable investment at scale.
+- Transformative Solutions.
+CPI supports the implementation of new and transformative finance solutions that mobilize sustainable investment at scale.
 CPI manages the Lab: a high-level group of public and private investors that identifies, develops, and supports pilots of transformative climate finance instruments.
-Since its start in 2014, the 41 investment vehicles incubated and launched by the Lab have collectively mobilized over USD 2 billion in finance for renewable energy, energy efficiency, sustainable agriculture, water, and climate resilience projects around the world.
+Since its start in 2014, the investment vehicles incubated and launched by the Lab have collectively mobilized over USD 3.5 billion in finance for renewable energy, energy efficiency, sustainable agriculture, water, and climate resilience projects around the world.
 The Lab has been endorsed by the governments of India, Brazil, and the G7.
-CPI also manages the Cities Climate Finance Leadership Alliance, a multi-level and multi-stakeholder coalition aimed at closing the investment gap for urban subnational climate projects and infrastructure; USICEF, India’s first project preparation facility for distributed renewable energy; and GNIplus, a partnership between CPI, AECOM, and Pollination Group to provide governments with the best available policy, technical, financial, and legal expertise to support their climate goals.
+CPI also manages the Cities Climate Finance Leadership Alliance, a multi-level and multi-stakeholder coalition aimed at closing the investment gap for urban subnational climate projects and infrastructure, and USICEF, India’s first project preparation facility for distributed renewable energy.